 Body Mechanics: 5 Tips to Reduce Back Pain

 It’s likely that you or someone you know has experienced lower back pain.
 In fact, a study from the National Institute of Health suggests that 8 out of 10 U.S. adults will experience back pain within their lifetime1.
 So, what is everyone doing that is causing all that pain?
-The majority of lower back pain can be attributed to a combination of obvious factors including cumulative trauma, limited flexibility and overall deconditioning.
-But the most important and least talked about the cause for lower back pain is poor “body mechanics.”
+The major types of lower back pain can be attributed to a combination of obvious factors including cumulative trauma, limited flexibility and overall deconditioning.
+But the most important and least talked about cause for lower back pain is poor “body mechanics.”

-What are Body Mechanics?
+What is Body Mechanics?

 1. Stand Straight

 - Stand with your feet shoulder-width apart